thilakragav/AI-based-mental-health-chatbot/README.md

 # AI-based-Mental-Health-Chatbot

-This is my final year project at my university
+This is my internship project at flaunch conducted by 1M1B

 AIM: The aim of the mental health chatbot is to provide users with accurate mental health education, support emotional well-being, and promote self-care.
 It offers interactive conversations, mindfulness exercises, self-assessments, and journaling to help users manage stress, track their emotions, and access essential resources while ensuring privacy and accessibility.